Bookstores are liking Vote Her In.

 “Rebecca astutely explores a critical question: If we believe in justice for every American, will we work to elect women to public offices across the country, including the presidency?
 We must!”

 The Hon.
-Toni Preckwinkle, President, Board of Commissioners, Cook County, which includes Chicago
+Toni Preckwinkle, President, Board of Commissioners, Cook County, Illinois

 “As president of Cook County, the second-largest county in the United States, I know how important it is for women to be in executive governmental positions.
 Women in positions of leadership bring an important perspective too often lacking in our male colleagues.
 Rebecca has made the case convincingly in Vote Her In for increasing the number of women in such governmental roles, which will surely lead to better lives for America’s families everywhere.”